vecnatechnologies/backbone-torso/docs/apimd/API.md

 <a name="View+render"></a>

 ### view.render() ⇒ <code>Promise</code>
 <p>Rebuilds the html for this view's element.
-Should be able to be called at any time.<br>Defaults to using this.templateRender.
-Assumes that this.template is a javascript<br>function that accepted a single JSON context.<br>The render method returns a promise that resolves when rendering is complete.
-Typically render<br>is synchronous and the rendering is complete upon completion of the method.
-However, when utilizing<br>transitions/animations, the render process can be asynchronous and the promise is useful to know when it has finished.</p>
+Should be able to be called at any time.<br>
+Defaults to using this.templateRender.
+Assumes that this.template is a javascript<br>
+function that accepted a single JSON context.<br>
+The render method returns a promise that resolves when rendering is complete.
+Typically render<br>
+is synchronous and the rendering is complete upon completion of the method.
+However, when utilizing<br>
+transitions/animations, the render process can be asynchronous and the promise is useful to know when it has finished.</p>

 **Kind**: instance method of [<code>View</code>](#View)
 **Returns**: <code>Promise</code> - <p>a promise that when resolved signifies that the rendering process is complete.</p>
+<a name="View+prerender"></a>

+### view.prerender() ⇒ <code>Promise</code> \| <code>Array.&lt;Promise&gt;</code>
+<p>Hook during render that is invoked before any DOM rendering is performed.<br>
+This method can be overwritten as usual OR extended using <baseClass>.prototype.prerender.apply(this, arguments);<br>
+NOTE: if you require the view to be detached from the DOM, consider using _detach callback</p>

+**Kind**: instance method of [<code>View</code>](#View)
+**Returns**: <code>Promise</code> \| <code>Array.&lt;Promise&gt;</code> - <p>you can optionally return one or more promises that when all are resolved, prerender is finished.
+Note: render logic will not wait until promises are resolved.</p>
 <a name="View+updateDOM"></a>

 ### view.updateDOM()
 <p>Produces and sets this view's elements DOM.
 Used during the rendering process.
-Override if you have custom DOM update logic.<br>Defaults to using the stanrdard: this.templateRender(this.$el, this.template, this.prepare(), templateRendererOptions);<br>this.templateRendererOptions is an object or function defined on the view that is passed into the renderer.<br>Examples include: views with no template or multiple templates, or if you wish to use a different rendering engine than the templateRenderer or wish to pass options to it.</p>
+Override if you have custom DOM update logic.<br>
+Defaults to using the stanrdard: this.templateRender(this.$el, this.template, this.prepare(), templateRendererOptions);<br>
+this.templateRendererOptions is an object or function defined on the view that is passed into the renderer.<br>
+Examples include: views with no template or multiple templates, or if you wish to use a different rendering engine than the templateRenderer or wish to pass options to it.</p>

 **Kind**: instance method of [<code>View</code>](#View)
 <a name="View+updateClassName"></a>

 ### view.updateClassName(newClassName)
-<p>Updates this view element's class attribute with the value provided.<br>If no value provided, removes the class attribute of this view element.</p>
+<p>Updates this view element's class attribute with the value provided.<br>
+If no value provided, removes the class attribute of this view element.</p>

 **Kind**: instance method of [<code>View</code>](#View)